anvovn/discordbot/README.md

 # General Purpose Discord Bot

 Welcome!
-This is my project for CS407.
+This is a simple multi-purpose Discord chatbot.
 Instructions are listed below.

 ## Installation